-If you are looking for a shoe to help you perform in the Mile, the New Balance 1500 v5 helps you speed to the finish line with less strain on your feet.
-The 1500 v5 provides a fast ride with reliable support.
+Building on the visibility of events like the Fifth Avenue Mile, road miles are an increasingly popular race format.
+These all-out, leave-it-all-on-the-road efforts call for a different kind of shoe.
+And if you are looking for a shoe to help you perform in the mile, the New Balance 1500 v5 is it.
+This shoe helps you speed to the finish line with less strain on your feet.
+It’s a fast ride with reliable support.

-REVLite foam, 30% lighter than other New Balance foams, keeps the shoe light at only 8.1 oz for men and 6.9 oz for women.
-This foam combined with the included insole ensures a comfortable, stable ride and premium responsiveness.
+REVLite foam, 30% lighter than other New Balance foams, keeps the shoe feathery-light at only 8.1 oz for men and 6.9 oz for women.
+This foam, combined with the included insole, ensures a comfortable, stable ride and premium responsiveness.

 - Extremely responsive while providing stability, unique for a racing shoe